globus/globus-sdk-python/docs/authorization/token_caching/storage_adapters.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`Group Listing With Token Storage Script <example_group_listing_with_token_storage>`
-provides complete and runnable example which leverages ``tokenstorage``.
+provides a complete and runnable example which leverages ``tokenstorage``.

 Adapter Types